luluvalakdawala/modeling_eq_damage/.ipynb_checkpoints/README-checkpoint.md

 - Further model iterations were performed to improve the recall score (since the grid search was limited by the choice of grid and downsampled data)
 - Best performers of each classification models were picked and predictions were made using the test data

-Based on Recall Score for Class 3, our Metric for evaluating model performance, Random Forest Classifer Model performed better than the other classifiers with a recall score of 67%
+Based on Recall Score for Class 3, the Metric for evaluating model performance, Random Forest Classifer Model performed better than the other classifiers with a recall score of 67%

-The hyperparameters for our chosen model were:
+The hyperparameters for the chosen model were:
 - max_depth=12
 - max_features='sqrt'
 - n_estimators=150

 #### Conclusion:

 This project set out to discover a predictive model that would correctly classify buildings in the region of Nepal based on their potential vulnerability to earthquakes.
 The model studied the past behaviour of the buildings in the region to be able to predict future failures.
-Our analysis and model found Random Forest Classifer with 150 estimators and max tree depth of 12 to be our best performer that maximized our recall score for Class 3 at 67%.
+The analysis and model found Random Forest Classifer with 150 estimators and max tree depth of 12 to be the best performer that maximized recall score for Class 3 at 67%.
 The overall performance of the model is at an accuracy of 64%.
 Important building parameters were identified using the best performing model.
 - The top features that increase the probability of a building to be classified as class 3 were identified to be:
     - buildings having super structure made of mud, mortar or stone
     - foundation of mud, mortar, stone or brick